mistval/nth-line/README.md

 ## Discussion

 This is just a wrapper around invoking sed in a shell.
 Newlines (\r\n and \n) are stripped from the end of the result.
-Errors thrown contain the the error message from sed.
+Errors thrown contain the error message from sed.